easipro/openemr/README.md

 [![Build Status](https://travis-ci.org/openemr/openemr.svg?branch=master)](https://travis-ci.org/openemr/openemr)
 [![Backers on Open Collective](https://opencollective.com/openemr/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/openemr/sponsors/badge.svg)](#sponsors)

+# Patient Reported Outcomes (PROs)
+This fork of OpenEMR is part of the work from study EASIPRO -- The Electronic Health Record Access to Seamless Integration of PROMIS.
+EASIPRO grant team includes 9 collaborating Clinical and Translational Science Award (CTSA) institutions from across the United States.
+We have expertise in EHR integration, SMART, FHIR, and patient-reported outcomes measurement science.
+In this fork, we create a PRO module allowing OpenEMR to be able to work with patient reported outcomes.

 # OpenEMR

 [OpenEMR](http://open-emr.org) is the most popular open source electronic health records and medical practice management solution.
 [ONC certified](http://open-emr.org/wiki/index.php/OpenEMR_Wiki_Home_Page#ONC_Ambulatory_EHR_Certification) with international usage, OpenEMR's goal is a superior alternative to its proprietary counterparts.